Skip to content

 Connection between counting sort and bucket sort

-From the perspective of bucket sort, we can consider each index of the counting array counter in counting sort as a bucket, and the process of counting as distributing elements into the corresponding buckets.
+From the perspective of bucket sort, we can regard each index of the counting array counter in counting sort as a bucket, and the process of counting quantities as distributing each element to the corresponding bucket.
 Essentially, counting sort is a special case of bucket sort for integer data.

-Astute readers might have noticed, if the input data is an object, the above step 3. becomes ineffective.
-Suppose the input data is a product object, we want to sort the products by their price (a class member variable), but the above algorithm can only provide the sorting result for the price.
+Observant readers may have noticed that if the input data is objects, step 3. above becomes invalid.
+Suppose the input data is product objects, and we want to sort the products by price (a member variable of the class), but the above algorithm can only give the sorting result of prices.

-So how can we get the sorting result for the original data?
-First, we calculate the "prefix sum" of counter.
+So how can we obtain the sorting result of the original data?
+We first calculate the "prefix sum" of counter.
 As the name suggests, the prefix sum at index i, prefix[i], equals the sum of the first i elements of the array:

 \[ \text{prefix}[i] = \sum_{j=0}^i \text{counter[j]} \]

-The prefix sum has a clear meaning, prefix[num] - 1 represents the last occurrence index of element num in the result array res.
-This information is crucial, as it tells us where each element should appear in the result array.
-Next, we traverse the original array nums for each element num in reverse order, performing the following two steps in each iteration.
+The prefix sum has a clear meaning: prefix[num] - 1 represents the index of the last occurrence of element num in the result array res.
+This information is very critical because it tells us where each element should appear in the result array.
+Next, we traverse each element num of the original array nums in reverse order, performing the following two steps in each iteration.

-1. Fill num into the array res at the index prefix[num] - 1.
+1. Fill num into the array res at index prefix[num] - 1.

-2. Reduce the prefix sum prefix[num] by \(1\), thus obtaining the next index to place num.
+2. Decrease the prefix sum prefix[num] by \(1\) to get the index for the next placement of num.

-After the traversal, the array res contains the sorted result, and finally, res replaces the original array nums.
-The complete counting sort process is shown in Figure 11-17.
+After the traversal is complete, the array res contains the sorted result, and finally res is used to overwrite the original array nums.
+The complete counting sort flow is shown in Figure 11-17.

 counting_sort_step2